CGCL-codes/HistFuzz/README.md

 `/home/histfuzz/bin/histfuzz --solver1=z3 --solver=cvc5 --solver_bin1=/home/z3/build/z3 --solver_bin2=/home/cvc5/build/bin/cvc5 --option=regular --cores=20`

-Whenever the tool finds a bug, you can stop the running manually and check it in `/home/histfuzz/temp/bugs`.
-The results of this evaluation demonstrate $\mathrm{HistFuzz}$ can find real bugs in solvers.
+Every time the tool detects a bug, you can manually stop the running process and inspect it in the `/home/histfuzz/temp` directory.
+These bugs can encompass soundness bugs, invalid model bugs, and crashes.
+The evaluation results prove that $\mathrm{HistFuzz}$ is capable of identifying genuine bugs in solvers.

 ###  **Task 2: Code coverage evaluation**